Laura-fr/To-do-list-react/README.md

 # To Do List

-This is a simple dodo list app made with react.
+This is a simple do do list app made with react.

 ## Features